These methods coerce various date classes into the mdate class.

 They represent the main user-facing class-creating functions in the package.

-In addition to the typical date classes in R (Date
+In addition to the typical date classes in R (Date, POSIXct, and POSIXlt),

-The function can also extract dates from text,
+The function can also extract dates and times from text,

 though this is a work-in-progress and currently only works in English.